ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 C:\Program Files\nodejs
 # to install nativefier
 npm install nativefier -g
-# to update nativefier (you must have admin privileges)
+# to update nativefier (you must have admin privileges) you should update npm first then update nativefier (the command below updates npm and then nativefier)
-npm update -g nativefier
+npm update -g npm && npm update -g nativefier
 # it is also a good idea to create a folder just for nativefier below is where I put it
 New-Item -Path 'C:\tools\nativefier' -ItemType Directory
 # now navigate to the folder to create the nativefier program there